ahmadawais/brnd/.commandcode/taste/cli/taste.md

 - Mention "CLI created by commandcode.ai" in README attribution.
 Confidence: 0.65
 - Use conf package for storing API keys and config in global .config directory.
 Confidence: 0.65
 - Use clipboardy for clipboard operations in CLI projects.
 Confidence: 0.50
+- When publishing CLI releases: update changelog, update readme, bump version, build, git commit with emoji prefix, tag, push with tags, and npm publish in one command chain.
+Confidence: 0.55